Atlas-Alignment: Making Interpretability Transferable Across Language Models: Experimental Results

 We quantify this with the averaged AUROC and Average Precision (AP) metrics.
 AUROC captures how well the translated feature distinguishes samples that activate the Concept Atlas feature from those that do not, while AP emphasizes precision at the top of the ranking, measuring the degree to which the most salient concept samples remain highly ranked after translation.

-We use the test split of 500k sequences, generated as described in Appendix \ref{sec:appendix:dataset-generation} and report averages for 100 randomly selected features from the Gemma Scope 16k Concept Atlas.
-For details on the sampled features see Appendix \ref{sec:appendix:identification_queries}.
+We use the test split of 500k sequences and report averages for 100 randomly selected features from the Gemma Scope 16k Concept Atlas.
+For further details see Appendix \ref{sec:appendix:identification_queries}.

-Table \ref{tab:evaluation-search-quality} shows results for Llama-Base across several layers.
-Orthogonal Procrustes consistently achieves the strongest performance, while methods like covariance and cross-correlation lag behind.
-The difference is most pronounced in AP, where Orthogonal Procrustes reaches 0.40–0.49 compared to a random baseline of 0.046.
-Similar patterns are observed for Llama-IT and Llama-R1 (see Appendix \ref{sec:appendix:extended-experimental-results:translation-quality}).
+Table \ref{tab:evaluation-search-quality} shows results for MLP layers in GPT-2, Qwen variants and Ministral, as well as multiple layers of Llama-IT.
+Orthogonal Procrustes consistently achieves the strongest performance across both AUROC and AP.
+The difference is most pronounced in AP, where Orthogonal Procrustes reaches values of 0.36-0.49 compared to a random baseline of 0.046.
+Inter-model differences appear to be similar in size to the intra-model scores of the Llama-IT layers.
+The relative performance of the different alignment methods largely transfers over the latent spaces.
+Similar patterns are observed for Llama-Base and Llama-R1 (see Appendix \ref{sec:appendix:extended-experimental-results:translation-quality}).

+To test the sensitivity of the translation quality on the training dataset size, we subsample the 500k train samples into subsets of 1k, 10k, 50k, 100k and 250k and create translation matrices for the Llama-IT layer 19 subject model and the Gemma-Scope 16k Concept Atlas.
+We then evaluate the alignment performance on the full 500k-sample test set.
+Results are shown in Figure \ref{fig:dataset-ablation-figure} (left side).
+Orthogonal Procrustes dominates all other methods from 50k onward, with monotonic gains.
+Linear Regression peaks at 100k before degrading.
+Interestingly, even at 50k, Orthogonal Procrustes retains most of its performance and is stronger than all other tested methods across all subsets, showing the efficacy of the method and the possibility of cutting compute cost without strong declines in quality.
+Full results are shown in Table \ref{tab:evaluation-translation-quality-data-ablation-full} in the Appendix.

+We also examine the impact of the pooling function used to aggregate token-level activations, comparing max- to mean-pooling.
+We observe a method-dependent effect on alignment quality: performance varies across methods; however, Orthogonal Procrustes remains the strongest approach under both mean- and max-pooling and achieves its best overall performance with max-pooling.
+Further details are provided in Appendix \ref{sec:appendix:extended-experimental-results:translation-quality:pooling-variant}.